Learning To Be A Nurse Glasgow 1983

 Great auntie Evelyn nursed in London during WW2.

-Visiting hospitals as a girl I loved the antiseptic smells, the big black rubber doors, the shiny linoleum floors and I could see myself in that white apron, belt and fob watch!
-Haha
+Visiting hospitals as a girl I loved the antiseptic smells, the black rubber doors, the long corridor’s, the shiny linoleum floors and could easily see myself in white apron, belt and fob watch!

-No boyfriends allowed but we snuck them in all the time.
-Lots of blokes sneaking down stairs of a morning or jumping out windows if they’d slept in 😉
+No boyfriends allowed but we snuck them in and out.
+Blokes jumping out windows or sneaking down stairs of a morning was a normal sight.

-Our only means of communication was a wall mounted phone with dial in front and long curling cord, someone usually sitting on the floor underneath, phone in the crook of their neck, a queue waiting patiently behind them.
+The only means of communication was a wall-mounted dial -in-front phone with long curly cord, someone usually sitting on the floor underneath, phone in the crook of their neck, queue waiting behind.

 Waiting patiently back in 1983 was the norm, a world before the internet and smart phones, no personal wee computer in our hands (unthinkable!)

 No expectation of instant communication and the thought of being able to SEE someone on a phone while talking was unimaginable!
-Little did we know!
+Like Star Trek!

-No idea how we slept with the competing songs blasting out (no headphones!) from vinyl record players and big silver boom – boxes but don’t remember it being a problem?
+Competing songs blared out from our cell-like rooms from record players or silver boom – boxes, don’t remember it being a problem?

-I recall distinctly playing Joni Mitchell’s “Blue” on my first night, slotting the clunky tape into its slot, pressing click on my personal boom box.
-So many other lines from songs permanently embedded in my brain from that time
+I recall playing Joni Mitchell’s “Blue” on my first night, pushing the cassette tape into its slot, pressing click on my boom box.
+So many lines from songs permanently embedded in my brain from that time

 Duran Duran …. 🎶don’t say a prayer for me now , save it till the morning after 🎶